AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/08-ParseCSVIntoSQLorSBQueue.md

     In previous examples you used bindings.
 In this example, you will use code to directly connect to the service bus and write messages.

-    Replace the `foreach (var p in plateData)` code block by wrapping it with the following code:
+    In the `ProcessReviews` function, replace the `foreach (var p in plateData)` code block by wrapping it with the following code:

     ```cs
     //add the service bus connection and clients